Muhannad-Khaled/Self-Driving-Car/README.md

 This project demonstrates the application of deep learning techniques for self-driving car development.
 The implemented model can predict steering angles based on input images, showcasing the potential of autonomous driving technologies.

 ---

-Feel free to adjust the content as needed for your specific use case or to add more detailed explanations where necessary.